go-rod/rod/README.md

 1. Use the JSON-RPC protocol to talk to the browser endpoint to control it.
 The lib to handle it is  [here](lib/cdp).

 1. To control a specific page, Rod will first inject a js helper script to it.
 Rod uses it to query and manipulate the page content.
-The js lib is [here](lib/js).
+The js lib is [here](lib/assets).

 ## FAQ

 ### How to use Rod inside a docker container

 To let rod work with docker is very easy.
-Here's the example to run the unit tests of Rod:
+Here's the example to run the unit tests of Rod with docker:

 ```bash
 # cd to the root dir of rod repo